clowdhaus/terraform-aws-iam/examples/iam-role-saml/README.md

-# IAM Role w/ SAML Identity Provider example
+# AWS IAM Role w/ SAML Federation example

-Configuration in this directory creates a single IAM role which can be assumed by users with a SAML Identity Provider.
+Configuration in this directory creates an IAM role which can be assumed by users with a SAML Identity Provider.

 # Usage